papua new guineaPGKIM

 Emission Score

-N/A - evaluations are anticipated to assess environmental impacts of port operations.
+N/A - comprehensive evaluations planned for assessing the environmental impact of port operations.

 Relative environmental performance